neomosotho/NEOMOS378_BCL2401_GroupA_Neo_Mosotho_JSL04/README.md

 # [JSL04] Submission: Monster Ternary Operator

-## **6.15 CodeSpace Pets Instagram Profile Project**

 ### Overview

 In this project, I used ternary operators to make decisions based on various scenarios involving Monster Energy drinks.

 ### Reflections

-#### Areas of Mastery

-- **CSS Layout Techniques**: I feel confident in using Flexbox and Grid to structure web page elements.
-Implementing these techniques to align and distribute content was a highlight of my learning.
-- **Responsive Design**: I successfully implemented media queries to ensure the page looks good on both desktop and mobile screens.
-- **Styling Elements**: I was able to style the profile image, user information, and gallery section effectively, closely resembling an Instagram profile.
+- **Ternary Operators**: The only operator that takes three operands: a condition followed by a question mark (?), then an expression to execute if the condition is truthy followed by a colon (:), and finally the expression to execute if the condition is falsy.

 #### Challenges Faced

-- **Responsive Design for Smaller Screens**: Adjusting layouts and font sizes for smaller screens was challenging.
-I had to experiment with different approaches to ensure the design remained consistent and functional.
-- **Hover and Focus Effects**: Implementing interactive elements like hover and focus effects required more practice and research to get them right.
+-None
+-This  project was straight forward.
+This was because of the resources I used to familiarise myself with ternary operators.

 #### Areas for Improvement

-- **Advanced CSS Properties**: I want to explore more advanced CSS properties and animations to enhance the user experience.
-- **Code Optimization**: While my code achieved the desired outcome, I believe I can improve its efficiency and readability.
-- **Creative Design Choices**: I adhered closely to the Instagram layout for practice but would like to experiment with more creative design choices in future projects.
+- **Ternary Operators**: There are different ways to approach ternary operators.
+I am trying to improve my skills in that aspect.

 #### Overall Learning Experience

-This project was an invaluable hands-on experience in applying CSS layout techniques.
-It helped solidify my understanding of CSS and its practical applications in web development.
+This project was an invaluable hands-on experience in applying ternary operators.
+It helped solidify my understanding of ternary operators.
 I look forward to building on these skills in future projects.